WeslieDE/PlaytimeReloaded/README.md

 # PlaytimeReloaded
 ### A Minecraft Bukkit/Spigot  Plugin to save and display the playtime from all players.
-Its need a mysql db to save all player data.
+Its save his data to a sqllite or an mysql database.
 Supports color codes in every messages/commands.
 Have full UUID support.
 Works on multiple servers (server networks).
-Posible to run command then a player reached a playtime.
+Possible to run command then a player reached a playtime.

 ## Command List